- Open teams check in at 8 am for an 8:30 am start Saturday

 - Team announced as work team for 1st match should pick up clipboard for your net and get matches started.
 Remember that the best way to finish on time is for work teams to get matches started no later than 10 minutes after the conclusion of the previous match.
 All teams should report directly to assigned net in the morning.

 - Anyone having trouble with a particular team causing a pool to run late should contact tournament director.

 - Record scores using score sheet on clipboard, then enter scores on schedule sheet.
 The scores are necessary for playoff seeding.
 At completion of the net’s final match bring clipboard back to main registration table.
 Playoff teams will be announced as soon as all nets in your division are finished.

-- (FIVB Beach Rules; used by the Volley America, EEVB & USAV)
+- FIVB Beach Rules; used by the AVP America, EEVB & USAV

 - Only 1 toss per service attempt.